-But the increasing number of lives lost since April 1999 as a result of active shooter school tragedies has become a burden too large to ignore.
+But the increasing number of lives lost since April 1999 as a result of intruders in school tragedies has become a burden too large to ignore.
 The active and vocal response by high school students across the US to the Parkland High School tragedy in Florida has moved the issue of school security to the forefront of national debate.

 While school authorities, parents, students, and legislators begin a necessary and real discourse about school security, professionals in the architectural, construction, and security industries are already working together to implement an integrated plan to address this issue.